CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/09new-face-analysis.md

 ## Task 3: Verify Multimodal Image Analysis in Chat Playground

-In this task, you'll verify that GPT-5 Mini supports image input and perform basic face analysis using the Chat Playground.
+In this task, you'll verify image input support in GPT-5 Mini and perform basic image analysis to understand how the model interprets visual content.

 1. Make sure you are on the **Playground** tab of gpt-5-mini.